-• Summary Organizer #2: Paul Revere's Letter to Jeremy Belknap, ca. 1798 (excerpts), Manuscript Collection, Massachusetts Historical Society, Boston, Massachusetts.
-The full transcript of the letter and images of the letter are available on the website of the Massachusetts Historical Society, www.masshist.org.
+• Summary Organizer 2: Paul Revere's Letter to Jeremy Belknap, ca. 1798 (excerpts), Manuscript Collection, Massachusetts Historical Society, Boston, Massachusetts.
+The full transcript of the letter and images of the letter are available on the website of the Massachusetts Historical Society, www. masshist.org.
+Tim Bailey taught elementary and middle school in Utah for twenty years.
+Named the 2009 National History Teacher of the Year, he currently serves as the Gilder Lehrman Institute's director of curriculum development and instructional design.